mahoneyjames/jmweb/welsh/about.md

 Data comes from this Google spreadsheet <a href="https://docs.google.com/spreadsheets/d/1zzhf4SebQ5IIU1PfrrAzh1d0Q2ZLDaesN-cQ2Ux0bwA/edit#gid=2043427168" target="_blank">here</a>.

-All this information is maintained by hand based on groups I know about in real life, groups I've seen on Welsh learner's forums, information available on the various Welsh for adults websites.
+All this information is maintained by hand based on groups known about in real life, or referenced on various Welsh learner's forums or Welsh for adults websites.

+Groups hightlight in green are those known to have happened fairly recently, so there's a good chance that they are still running.

+Groups highlighted in red, together with the message "These details are unconfirmed" are ones that probably exist, but the information on them is too sparse.
+These are ones that we'd particularly like to know more about, so that the information can be updated or removed.

 As the site becomes a little more mature the plan is to find some volunteers to curate the list of meetups, and open it up to cover a wider area.